tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

 **Dependencies**: Java, jpype1, CREMA/CREDICI libraries

-**Reference**:
-   - Zaffalon, M., et al. CREMA: https://github.com/IDSIA/crema
-   - Antonucci, A., et al. CREDICI: https://github.com/IDSIA/credici
+**Reference**: Zaffalon, M., Antonucci, A., & Cabañas, R. (2022).
+Structural Causal Models Are (Solvable by) Credal Networks. *Proceedings of the 25th International Conference on Artificial Intelligence and Statistics*, 186.
+Uses CREMA and CREDICI libraries.
+See :doc:`references` for complete citation.

 **Description**: Uses credal networks and EM-based learning to compute bounds.
 Based on the CREMA and CREDICI Java libraries developed at IDSIA.